-With over 18,000 students representing 48 states and 65 countries, URI continues to grow.
+With more than 18,000 students representing 48 states and 76 countries, URI continues to grow.

 Since 2007, more than $607M has been invested in capital improvements across all four campus, with new facilities for chemistry and forensic science, pharmacy, and communications.
 The 182,000 square-foot College of Engineering facility, opening in September 2019, will rival any in the world.

 URI’s world-class faculty is also growing, with 302 new faculty members since 2010.
 URI is the only major research institution that can boast a 40% increase in faculty.

 Students represent 48 U.S. states, districts, and territories and 76 nations; 20% of newly admitted students identify as students of color.

 - Last year, 22,775 applications were considered for 3,226 spots.

 - About 5,700 undergraduate students live in 26 residence halls.

 - We have 18 Learning and Living Communities, of which 13 are exclusively for first-year students.

 Faculty and Staff